Home / Tips /

 China Holidays & Festivals

-The table below provides a detailed list of 2024 public holidays in China.
+The table below provides a detailed list of 2025 and 2026 public holidays in China.
 Hope it can help you make a good tour plan.

 In addition to the above seven festivals, Chinese people celebrate four others on which some people have a half day off - Women's Day, Youth Day, Children's Day and Army Day.